Crompulence/CPL_APP_OPENFOAM/README.md

 5 ) To patch a Pstream
 =========================

 Why do you need to do this?
-If you want to run two codes with the colon MPMD syntax
+If you want to run two codes with the colon MPMD syntax,

     mpiexec -n 4 CPLIcoFoam : -n 16 ./MD